 In addition, with a ruminative sub-type of OCD, people will fear certain thoughts.
 People will feel stuck in self-doubt.
 They often fear they’ve made a mistake (past tense) or will (future) make a poor decision that will cause harm to themselves or others.
 Common rumination fears may involve themes about morality, health/safety, sexual orientation, partner adultery, being socially unliked, harming a child, or failing.

 What Is It Like to Live with OCD?

 Even mild severity OCD can interfere with a person’s daily routine, academic life, job, relationships, or social interactions.
-When a person is experiencing an OCD anxiety response, concentrating on any daily activity may be difficult.
+When a person is experiencing an anxiety response, concentrating on any daily activity may be difficult.

-Untreated OCD is a very serious medical condition.
+Untreated, it can be a very serious medical condition.
 Getting proper treatment, Exposure Response Prevention Therapy is highly recommended for symptom relief.